To get customized relocation tips, based on your specific situation, please complete the form below.

 average winter temperature

 Sydney, as a safe city, has a safety level of 61% safe according to Numbeo's rating.
 Furthermore, this city was chosen the safest and friendliest city in Australia.
-However, in some tourist places you can meet pickpockets in crowds (but it is just a usual situation for all tourist cities).
-And as for the crime, Sydney is also safe for residents.
+And about crime, Sydney is also safe for residents.

 Numbeo Safety Index